chloethesis/chloethesis/README.md

 > [!TIP]
-> learn a few new things to become a competent newbie
+> learn a few new things to become a competent newbie.